An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Method development

 Due to the unknown $\psi_I$ in Eq.~\eqref{eq:unified}, the solution equation of $\psi_O$ is coupled with the solution equation of $\psi_I$ in the correction step.
 To solve this problem, one method is a synchronous solving approach to solve $\psi_O$ and $\psi_I$ simultaneously:

 The other is an asynchronous solving approach: first, solve $\psi_O$ via approximating the unknown $\psi_I$ with the pre-estimated $\psi_I^*$; then, solve $\psi_I$ in the correction step.

-The enforcement of Dirichlet and trivial Neumann boundary conditions is equivalent in these two approaches.
-When the asynchronous solving approach is adopted, the physical boundary condition enforcement step and the correction step can be iteratively implemented to improve the accuracy of enforcing other boundary conditions.
+The enforcement of the Dirichlet and trivial Neumann boundary conditions is equivalent in these two approaches.
+For the other types of boundary conditions, when the asynchronous solving approach is used, the physical boundary condition enforcement step and the correction step can be iteratively implemented.
+However, our numerical tests suggest that the effects of iterative implementation on the overall solution accuracy are insignificant.